SCBB-LAB/Comparative-analysis-of-plant-TFBS-software/TSPTFBS/README.md

 **Final model:**

-The final six trained models on different filter_length range from 11-22 will be saved to output location `output/ABF2/model/` with `ABF2_pos_train-model-filter_length.hdf5` text files and six different text files `ABF2_pos_train-result-filter_length.txt` on the basis their different filter_length will be saved at `output/ABF2/result/` directory that have the performance metrics on test dataset.
+The final six trained models, each with a different filter length ranging from 11 to 22, will be saved in the output location `output/ABF2/model/` as `ABF2_pos_train-model-filter_length.hdf5` text files.
+Additionally, six separate text files, named `ABF2_pos_train-result-filter_length.txt`, based on their respective filter lengths, will be saved in the `output/ABF2/result/` directory.
+These text files contain the performance metrics for the test dataset.

 #### 3.2 Prediction on test dataset

 - **Input File Format**

-Here we provide `ABF2_label.txt` and `ABF2_test.fa` files in the `example/` directory to predict the test sequences using the pre-trained model:
-To get the performance metrics for the test dataset on different filter_length using pre-trained model, run the following command:
+In the `example/` directory, we provide `ABF2_label.txt` and `ABF2_test.fa` files for predicting the test sequences using the pre-trained model.
+To obtain performance metrics for the test dataset with different filter lengths using the pre-trained model, execute the following command:

 ```
 python3 Predict.py ABF2
 ```
 **Output:**

-Prediction result having accuracy and others metrics (including confusion matrix) on test dataset using various `filter_length` will also be saved to `ABF2_result.txt` located at `output/` directory.
+The prediction results, including accuracy and other metrics (such as the confusion matrix) for the test dataset using various filter_length settings, will also be saved to `ABF2_result.txt`, which can be found in the `output/` directory.

 ## Citation